saucecontrol/PhotoSauce/doc/main.md

 The output image height in pixels.
 If auto-cropping is enabled, a value of 0 will set the height automatically based on the output width.
 Width and Height may not both be set to 0.

 Default Value: 0

+### DpiX: double

+The output image horizontal DPI.
+A value of 0 will preserve the DPI of the input image.
+Not all image formats support a DPI setting and most applications will ignore it.

+Default Value: 96

+### DpiY: double

+The output image vertical DPI.
+A value of 0 will preserve the DPI of the input image.
+Not all output formats support a DPI setting and most applications will ignore it.

+Default Value: 96

 ### Sharpen: bool